RocketChat/rocketchat.github.io/_posts/2017/07/2017-07-02-pradeep-kumar-bridging-the-email-and-rocketchat-divide-with-personal-email-gateway.md

 As someone who has always been interested in computers and how they work, Pradeep Kumar was extremely keen to find experience outside of his Computer Science & Engineering course at the [Indian Institute of Technology Patna](https://iitp.ac.in/), Bihar (IIT Patna).

-After some exploration, Pradeep found out about Google Summer of Code and was especially interested in Rocket.Chat's project 'Integrated personal email gateway'.
+After some exploration, Pradeep found out about Google Summer of Code and was especially interested in Rocket.Chat's project "Integrated personal email gateway".
 Pradeep explained to us that he had some experience on a similar project and feels this is one of the most useful and necessary features to boost communication among groups.

 Pradeep has shown great understanding of the importance of this project.
-He explains that 'the ability to reply to received messages through emails will provide users with the facility to communicate, read and act even when they are away or offline.
-This will equip them with the means to message instantly using different devices anywhere, anytime and provide support to their fellows.'
+He explains that "the ability to reply to received messages through emails will provide users with the facility to communicate, read and act even when they are away or offline.
+This will equip them with the means to message instantly using different devices anywhere, anytime and provide support to their fellows."

 Pradeep is confident that he is a good fit for this project.
-Aside from a passion for problem solving, especially 'real world' problems, he has experience programming in Javascript where he has worked on a similar project for fun (we like this!).
+Aside from a passion for problem solving, especially "real world" problems, he has experience programming in Javascript where he has worked on a similar project for fun (we like this!).

 He spent time discussing various aspects of the project and its potential with mentors and, using his initiative, tested some of his strategies and implemented some open source libraries.
 We were impressed!